daghan/w205_project/README.md

 - spark

 ## To get started
-1- Go to loading_and_modeling directory and run: load_data_lake.sh
+1- Go to loading_and_modeling directory and run: ./load_data_lake.sh

-2- Then run: hive -f hive_base_ddl.sql

-3- Then go to ../cleanup_and_transformations and run: hive -f ./transform_tables.sql
+2- Then go to ../cleanup_and_transformations and run: ./clean_and_transform.sh

-4- Launch spark-sql
+3- Launch spark-sql

-5- Explore the tables with the command: show tables;
+4- Explore the tables with the command: show tables;

-6- Final parquet table for the cleaned up 2016 weather data is storms_2016_clean_parquet.
-Run the following command to inspect the fields: describe storms_2016_clean_parquet;

-7- Get a few lines as a sample data to inspect the table:  select \* from storms\_2016\_clean\_parquet limit 5;